tighten/ozzie/README.md

 The list of projects resides in `projects.json`, and is seeded to the `projects` table using `database/seeds/ProjectsSeeder.php`.
 This means that any changes to projects needs to happen in `projects.json` _first_.
 Migrating and seeding tables fresh will update the `projects` table with the new info, and the next call of `php artisan stats:fetch` will re-populate project stats.

 1. Make a change to `projects.json`
-2. Drop and re-migrate all tables: `php artisan migrate:fresh --seed`
+2. Re-run the seeder: `php artisan db:seed`
 3. Fetch all project stats: `php artisan stats:fetch`

 ### Daily Caching